PolandOfficial Name: Republic of Poland

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While traveling in Poland, you are subject to its laws.
-Foreign laws and legal systems can be vastly different from those in the United States.
-In some places you may be taken in for questioning if you don’t have your passport with you.
-It is illegal in Poland to take pictures of military buildings and other national security or restricted objects.
+If you break local laws in Poland, your U.S. passport won’t help you avoid arrest or prosecution.
+Foreign laws and legal systems can be vastly different from that in the United States.
+You can be taken in for questioning if you don’t have your passport with you.
+Taking pictures of military buildings, other national security or restricted objects is illegal in Poland.
+Penalties are severe for possessing, using, or trafficking illegal drugs in Poland, and you can expect long jail sentences and heavy fines if convicted.
 Driving under the influence could land you immediately in jail.
 Likewise, riding a bike while under the influence is also illegal and can result in being jailed, paying steep fines, and being banned from riding a bike in Poland for half a year or more.
 Criminal penalties in Poland vary from those in the United States.

 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 You can be prosecuted in the United States for engaging in sexual conduct with children or for using or disseminating child pornography in a foreign country regardless of the legality of these activities under that country’s laws.
 These acts are also illegal in Poland and may be subject to prosecution in Poland.
 Counterfeit and pirated goods are illegal in the United States and, if you purchase them in a foreign country, you may be breaking local law as well.